-David Leser is one of the most highly regarded feature writers in Australia.
-He was born in Montreal, Canada in 1956 and grew up in Sydney.
+David Leser is an Australian journalist, author, interviewer and public speaker.
+He was born in Montreal, Canada and grew up in Sydney.

-He was also executive producer of the award-winning documentary on the life and musical career of Paul Kelly, Australia’s pre-eminent songwriter, as well as editor of Paul Kelly: The Essays.
-To contact David please email email@example.com.
+He is also the executive producer of the 2012 award-winning documentary Paul Kelly: Stories of Me, about the life and musical career of Australia’s pre-eminent songwriter, as well as editor of Paul Kelly: The Essays.

 In addition to his journalism, David is a speech writer, writing mentor, guest lecturer and interviewer at writers’ festivals.

 Since publication of Women, Men & the Whole Damn Thing in 2019, he has also become a keynote speaker at corporate events and schools on issues relating to patriarchy, misogyny, gendered violence, gender equality and healthy masculinity.